 “But be doers of the word, and not hearers only, deceiving yourselves.”

 According to Strong’s Concordance the word doer is the Greek word poiētēs (G4163) and it means:

 “a maker, a producer, author, a doer, performer; one who obeys or fulfills the law.”

 “But be doers of the Word (obey the message), and not merely listening to it; betraying yourselves [into deception by reasoning contrary to the truth.].”

 Successful people go ahead and accomplish great things while others are still talking.

 You choose whether to allow rejection, setbacks or temporary failures to spoil you, control you or push you into retreat.

-Your inward disposition will always determine your outward outlook.
-That is why you must be grounded in God's Word.
+Your inward disposition determines your outward outlook.
+That is why you must be continually grounded in God's Word.

 We cannot let what’s happening around us affect what’s living in us.

 Read that once more to make sure you get it in your spirit.